Resolving stellar populations, star formation, and interstellar medium conditions with JWST in a large spiral galaxy at $z\approx2$: 2D spatial distribution of line emission

-Since we do not have a full 2D map of nebular line attenuation and the use of the $A_{V,{\rm star}}$ may lead to an incorrect correction per pixel (due also to small discrepancies in the astrometric alignment), in first approximation we assume negligible attenuation at the 1.28 $\mu$m \Pab wavelength and derive a SFR map from the observed (i.e. not dust corrected) \Pab luminosity, through the pixel-by-pixel application of the equation above.
-The resulting \Pab-based SFR map is shown in the rightmost panel of Fig. \ref{fig:Pa_beta_reconstructed}, after rebinning to a 0.025$''$ pixelscale (to allow for direct comparison with the SFR maps shown in Fig. \ref{fig:SED_fitting_maps}) and smoothing with a Gaussian kernel of $\sigma$\,=1 pixel.
-Table \ref{tab:sed_properties} reports the resulting total \Pab-based, not dust-corrected, SFRs (i.e. SFR$^0_{{\rm Pa\beta}}$) obtained by summing the \Pab flux within dedicated circular apertures defined for Clumps A, B and C (in cyan; diameters of 0.8$''$, 0.5$''$, 0.3$''$), and the bulge (in red; diameter of 0.25$''$).
-The comparison with the recent star formation (SFR10) derived from our resolved SED fitting (see Fig. \ref{fig:SED_fitting_maps} and SFR10 values reported in Table \ref{tab:sed_properties}) highlights that \Pab well traces recent star formation in the clumps and in the spiral arm, where extinction is low and the star formation is indeed recent.
-The major difference instead comes out for the central bulge, where \Pab line emission is very weak.
-Consistently with the picture outlined in Sect. \ref{sec:sed_results}, this is a consequence of a low level of recent star formation and heavy extinction in the inner bulge regions, which is still important at the \Pab wavelength.
+Since we lack a full 2D map of nebular line attenuation and using $A_{V,{\rm star}}$ may introduce per-pixel correction errors (due to astrometric misalignments), in a first approximation we assumed negligible attenuation at the 1.28 $\mu$m \Pab wavelength and derived a SFR map from the observed (i.e., without dust correction) \Pab luminosity, through a pixel-by-pixel application of the equation above.
+The resulting \Pab-based SFR map is shown in the rightmost panel of Fig. \ref{fig:Pa_beta_reconstructed}.
+It has been rebinned to a 0.025$''$ pixel scale (to enable direct comparison with the SFR maps in Fig. \ref{fig:SED_fitting_maps}) and smoothed with a Gaussian kernel of $\sigma$\,=1 pixel.
+Table \ref{tab:sed_properties} reports the resulting total \Pab-based, not dust-corrected, SFRs (i.e., SFR$^0_{{\rm Pa\beta}}$) obtained by summing the \Pab flux within dedicated circular apertures for Clumps A, B, and C (in cyan; diameters of 0.8$''$, 0.5$''$, 0.3$''$, respectively), as well as for the bulge (in red; diameter of 0.25$''$).
+A comparison of the SFR10 values derived from our resolved SED fitting (see Fig. \ref{fig:SED_fitting_maps} with those reported in Table \ref{tab:sed_properties}) indicates that \Pab traces recent star formation in the clumps and spiral arm well, where extinction is low and the star formation is indeed recent.
+A major difference, however, arises for the central bulge, where the \Pab line emission is very weak.
+Consistent with the picture outlined in Sect. \ref{sec:sed_results}, this results from recent, low-level star formation and heavy extinction in the inner bulge regions, which remain significant even at the \Pab wavelength.